ont-app/igraph/README.md

 #### Traversal

-There is a traversal regime based on a calling function called `traverse`:
+There is a traversal regime based on a calling function called `traverse`, which is somewhat analogous to `reduce`:

 - `(traverse g traversal context acc queue)` -> `acc`

     ... traversing `g` per the `traversal` function, starting with the first element of `queue`, possibly informed by `context`.

 This function will repeatedly call the `traversal` function until `queue` is empty, returning the final value for `acc`.
+Each call to the traversal function returns modified versions of `context`, `acc` and `queue`.

 The `context` argument is a map containing key-values which may inform the course of the traversal.
 These may include: